Year: Lunar year

 The lunar year comprises twelve full cycles of the phases of the Moon, as seen from Earth.
 It has a duration of approximately 354.37 days.
-Muslims use this for celebrating their Eids and for marking the start of the fasting month of Ramadan.
-A Muslim calendar year is based on the lunar cycle.
-The Jewish calendar is also essentially lunar, except that an intercalary lunar month is added once every two or three years, in order to keep the calendar synchronized with the solar cycle as well.
+Muslims use this for religious purposes, including calculating the date of the Hajj and the fasting month of Ramadan, and thus also the Eids.
+The Jewish calendar is also mainly lunar, but with the addition of an intercalary lunar month once every two or three years, designed to keep the calendar broadly synchronous with the solar cycle.
 Thus, a lunar year on the Jewish (Hebrew) calendar consists of either twelve or thirteen lunar months.

 Vague year

 The vague year, from annus vagus or wandering year, is an integral approximation to the year equaling 365 days, which wanders in relation to more exact years.
 Typically the vague year is divided into 12 schematic months of 30 days each plus 5 epagomenal days.
 The vague year was used in the calendars of Ethiopia, Ancient Egypt, Iran, Armenia and in Mesoamerica among the Aztecs and Maya.
 It is still used by many Zoroastrian communities.